What's Good Credit?

 What Good Credit Looks Like in Daily Life

-A consumer with a 700 FICO can typically: get approved for nearly every consumer credit card on the market, qualify for an auto loan at 6% to 8% APR (versus 12%+ for subprime borrowers), get approved for a conventional mortgage at competitive rates, rent most apartments without a co-signer, and avoid utility security deposits that lower-credit consumers face.
+A consumer with a 700 FICO can typically: get approved for nearly every consumer credit card on the market, qualify for an auto loan at 6% to 8% APR (versus 12%+ for subprime borrowers), qualify for a conventional mortgage at competitive rates, rent most apartments without a co-signer, and avoid utility security deposits that lower-credit consumers face.

 The "good" tier is also the practical floor for premium credit-card products.
 Chase Sapphire Preferred, Capital One Venture, Amex Gold, and similar cards generally require 700+ for approval, with 720+ being a more reliable threshold.